mattbrictson/rails-starter/README.md

 ## Using the provided Capistrano recipes

 Several Capistrano recipes are provided out of the box, mostly taken from [RailsCasts #337][cast337] and [RailsCasts #373][cast373].
-These recipes assume you will deploy to Ubuntu 12.04 using Nginx, Unicorn, PostgreSQL, and rbenv.
+These recipes assume you will deploy to Ubuntu 12.04 using Nginx, Unicorn, PostgreSQL, rbenv, and Postmark.

 ### Configure the recipes for your project